 Lighting

 A red bulb in your bedside lamp could help induce sleep while you read.
-If reading from a device, switch to night mode or install a blue light filter application. ✔ I find the red lamp trick very effective.

 Play Meditative Music

 You may be able to drift off to the television, but, according to experts, gentle music is more effective.
 If you’re a classical fan, try Chopin’s Raindrops or the first movement of Beethoven’s Moonlight Sonata.
-Otherwise, ambient music without climax works well.
+Otherwise, ambient music without a climax works well.
 Important is that it doesn’t exceed 80 beats per minute.
 Or try white sounds, like surf and wind.

 Use Essential Oil of Lavender